Revocable Deep Reinforcement Learning with Affinity Regularization for Outlier-Robust Graph Matching: Appendix

 \subsubsection{Case Study: Seeded Graph Matching}

-As aforementioned, the core of RGM is to learn the back-end decision making process for graph matching.
-More importantly, RGM can take supplementary information for graph matching, such as initial seeds.
-Initial seed means that one or several node in each of the original pairwise graphs is already matched by human or other information sources.
-However, existing learning based graph matching methods can not utilize these valuable initial seeds because they provide the permutation matrix solution in one shot, not like RGM solves the problem progressively.
+As aforementioned, the core of RGM is to learn the back-end decision making process for GM.
+Moreover, RGM can work flexibly by utilizing additional information e.g. the initial seeds, which mean that one or several nodes in each of the original pairwise graphs is already matched by human or other information sources.
 In implementation, we only need to set the initial seeds as the first several actions, and then let RGM execute normally.

 We conduct this case study on both the synthetic dataset and the Willow Object dataset, of which each image contains 10 inliers and 3 outliers.
 Fig.~\ref{fig:cs} shows that adding suitable initial seeds does improve the performance, which can be useful when the matching can be conducted by manual annotation in the beginning.